Climate Neutral Event

 - Migration of content from hard copies to digital media (website)

 Despite all these efforts to lower the CO2 emissions caused by the event, the ideal goal of zero emissions remains unattainable.
-As a result, Locarno Festival has entered into a partnership with the Swiss foundation myclimate, in order to compensate for the event’s footprint and consequently earning the label “myclimate neutral event”.
+As a result, Locarno Film Festival has entered into a partnership with the Swiss foundation myclimate, in order to compensate for the event’s footprint and consequently earning the label “myclimate neutral event”.